Team Management

 Invite Member dialog with the email field filled in and the role dropdown open showing all five role options

-The person receives an email with a link to set their password and log in.
+The person receives an email with a link to finish account setup.
+New team members land on a password-creation screen first, then enter the dashboard with their role already assigned.
+Existing users who are being re-granted access receive a direct sign-in link instead.
 Their role determines what they can see and do.
 See the Roles and Permissions article for details.

 Change a Member's Role